BadIdeaFactory/corporate/documents/operating.md

 ---------------------------------------------------------------------

 ### BIFFUD Projects
 BIFFUD exists to support the creation of projects.
-These projects are approved by the Corporate Overlords, owned and maintained by Members, and built by Minions.
+These projects are approved by the Corporate Overlords, owned and maintained by Members, and built by Accomplices.

 ### Ownership Contracts
 All "**Owners**"" of a project must be Members, and the percentages and specific terms of ownership must be coordinated by the Owners as part of the project's induction into the Company in the form of an Ownership Contract.